DavidRiechert/cam_server/README.md

   cam_server: name of the image that you build, check availability of image with $ docker images

 Once a contaiiner is running on your device, open a browser tab and navigate to http://device_ip:your_port and the live stram of your camera will appear

 all recordings can be found in the ./recordings sub_directory of your current directory

 Enjoy!!!

+# Shared Memory

   The size of the shared memory depends on several factors.
 The default frame rate is set to 10 FPS and the image frame size is set to 896 * 512 pixel.
 The size of one frame is 896 * 512 * 3 (BGR format) = 1376256 byte => 1,376 MB.
 At 10 FPS one second of stream buffering takes 13,76 MB of the shared memory.
 The default buffering of a live stream is set to 10 seconds, which requires 137,6 MB (13,76 MB/second * 10 seconds) of the shared memory.
 Be sure to cater for sufficient memory size when changing the frame size of frames per second.

+# Docker

+  In order to build the image you need docker to be installed and enabled on your device.
+In case docker is not installed, take the following steps.

+    sudo apt install docker

+    sudo systemctl enable docker.service

+    sudo systemctl start docker.service

+    sudo systemctl status docker.service

+    sudo usermod -a -G docker <your_username>

+    id <your_username>

+    newgrp docker